deepanshs/mrsimulator/docs/user_guide/spin_system_distributions/extended_czjzek.rst

 Extended Czjzek distribution
 ----------------------------

-The Extended Czjzek distribution models random variations of a second-rank traceless symmetric tensors about a non-zero tensor.
+The Extended Czjzek distribution models random variations of second-rank traceless symmetric tensors about a non-zero tensor.
 Unlike the Czjzek distribution, the Extended Czjzek model has no known analytical function for the probability distribution.
 Therefore, mrsimulator relies on random sampling to approximate the probability distribution function.
 See :ref:`ext_czjzek_model` and references within for a further description of the model.

 Extended Czjzek distribution of symmetric shielding tensors
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''